piegeek/DataStructures2021/03-AVLtree/README.md

 ## Deletion

-The deletion strategy is same as BST (see XXX), but after deleting the node, we have to balance the tree to maintain the property of AVL Tree.
+The deletion strategy is same as BST (see BST README.md), but after deleting the node, we have to balance the tree to maintain the property of AVL Tree.